psumiya/psumiya/README.md

 * 2008 - 2020 @ various consulting companies

 ### About
-I am a generalist having worked in various projects that required me to learn and execute using different tools, methodologies, languages, and stacks.
+I am a generalist with experience across a range of projects that required me to learn and execute using different tools, methodologies, languages, and stacks.

 I prefer to work with Java and AWS.